SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

 The electrical interface to control the AFE consist of

-* An **SPI** interface which controls
+* An **SPI** interface controlling

-  * Shaping amplifiers time constants by selecting filter resistor values via a multiplexer
+  * the shaping amplifiers time constants by selecting filter resistor values via a multiplexer
-  * Digital to analog converter (DAC) which sets the injection step voltage **VINJ** and the comparator threshold **VTHR**
+  * a digital to analog converter (DAC) that sets the injection step voltage **VINJ** and the comparator threshold **VTHR**
-  * Read-out of the TOT counter value via the CPLD SPI interface (if implemented)
+  * the read-out of the TOT counter value via the CPLD SPI interface (if implemented)

 * Two **GPIO** signals

-  * **INJ** output signal (**GPIO5**, from Rpi to AFE module) which triggers the injection signal and resets the comparator latch
+  * **INJ** output signal (**GPIO5**, from Rpi to AFE module) that triggers the injection signal and resets the comparator latch
   * **HIT** input signal (**GPIO4**, from AFE module to Rpi) for reading the digital hit output

 Data Acquisition and Analysis Methods
 =====================================

 A central performance parameter of an signal processing circuit is its signal-to-noise ratio (SNR) since it is directly related to the efficiency and accuracy of the detection process.
 A noiseless system would generate a comparator hit signal with 100 % probability if the signal is above threshold and always detect no hit if the signal is below threshold.
 In the presence of noise, however, the step-like response function of the comparator hit probability as a function of the difference between signal and threshold is smeared out.
 The following figure shows the comparator response probability of a real system and an ideal system.
 When the injected charge is equal to the comparator threshold :math:`Q_{INJ} = Q_{THR}`, the hit probability is 50% in both cases.
 In a noiseless system the hit probability immediately goes to 0 % (100 %) for lower (higher) charge.
 The noise smooths out this transition region.
 Actually the knowledge of the slope at the 50 % probability mark allows the calculation of the noise.
-Mathematically, the response curve is given by a Gaussian Error-function (aka s-curve) which is the convolution of a step-function (the ideal comparator response) with a Gaussian probability distribution (representing the noise).
+Mathematically, the response curve is given by a Gaussian error-function (aka s-curve).
+It is the convolution of a step-function (the ideal comparator response) with a Gaussian probability distribution (representing the noise).

 .. figure:: images/AFE_scurve.png
     :width: 400
     :align: center

     Response probability of the comparator as a function of the signal charge.
-The ideal system (noiseless, blue curve) exhibits a step function while noise (red curve) will smear-out the transition.
-That results in a Gaussian error function which fitted parameter define threshold (50 % transition point) and noise (slope of the curve) of the system.
+The ideal system (noiseless, blue curve) exhibits a step function, while noise (red curve) will smear-out the transition.
+That results in a Gaussian error-function, which fitted parameters define the threshold (50 % transition point) and the noise (slope of the curve) of the system.

 A typical data acquisition cycle for measuring an s-curve involves several steps.
 Here is a generic scan routine in pseudo code: